- Avoid silent failures

 Write-heavy systems tend to be very difficult to deal with.
 Traditional relational databases can handle reads pretty well, but have trouble with writes.
 They take more time processing writes because relational databases spend more effort on things like data consistency.
 This can be very problematic because your database can lock up and give you a lot of timeouts.
 Consider the scenario where a traditional database can handle 10 writes per second (and you can’t scale up anymore).
 One method of dealing with this is by writing data to multiple databases.
 Sharding is the process where you split your database into multiple parts (known as shards).
 This process allows you to group related data into one database.
 Another method of dealing with a write heavy system is by writing to Non-relational (NoSQL) databases.
 These databases are optimized to handle writes, but there is a tradeoff.
 Depending on the type of NoSQL database, it gives up atomic transactions (they don’t wait for other transactions to finish), consistency across multiple clusters (they don’t wait for other clusters to have the same data), or it’s less durable (they don’t spend time writing to disk).
 This may seem like you are giving up a lot, but you can mitigate some of these losses with design choices.
 Design choices can also help you cover some of the weaknesses of SQL databases.
 For example, consider that updating rows is much more expensive than creating new rows.
 Design your system so that you are storing new data by inserting new rows, and not by updating existing ones.
 With all of that said, I recommend that you start out with a SQL database, and evolve your setup depending on your needs.

 Horizontal scaling refers to running your software on multiple small machines, while vertical scaling refers to running your software on one large machine.
 Horizontal scaling is more fault tolerant since failure of a machine does not mean an outage; instead, the work for the failed machine is routed to the other machines.
-In practice, you’ll find that the cheapest machines are usually shared and not dedicated.
-Don’t get the cheapest machines.
-Dedicated servers have more consistent performance and less random spikes in usage.
+In practice, horizontally scaling a system is the only long term approach to scaling.
+All systems that appear ‘infinitely-scalable’ are horizontally scaled under the hood: Cloud object stores like S3 and GCS, NoSQL databases like Bigtable and Dynamo DB, and stream processing software like Kafka are all horizontally scaled.
+The cost for horizontally scaling systems is application and operational complexity, but there are ways of hiding this from developers.

 Among competing approaches to a problem, you should pick the most testable solution (this is my variant of Occam’s Razor).
 If something is difficult to test, people tend to avoid testing it.
 This means that future programmers (or you) will be less likely to fully test this system, and each change will make the system more brittle.
 This model is important to remember when you first tackle a problem because good testability needs to be baked into the architecture.
 You’ll know when something is hard to test because your intuition will tell you.